chef/automate/components/automate-chef-io/content/docs/iam-v2-guide.md

 }
 ```

-Save your JSON file and follow the steps in [Creating a Policy]({{< relref "iam-v2-api-reference.md#creating-a-policy" >}}) to send that data to Chef Automate.
+Save your JSON file and follow the steps in [Creating a Policy]({{< relref "iam-v2-api-reference.md#creating-a-policy" >}}) to send that policy data to Chef Automate.

 ### Policy Membership

-Users, teams, and api tokens can all be policy members, and both users and teams can be either locally or externally managed with LDAP or SAML.
+Users, teams, and API tokens can all be policy members.
+Both users and teams can be either locally or externally managed with LDAP or SAML.

 #### Local Users and Teams